The reason the UAE wants to go to Mars

 No timeline was given for Mars Science City, but speaking at the launch Sheikh Mohammed told the audience "the UAE seeks to establish international efforts to develop technologies that benefit humankind, and that establish the foundation of a better future for more generations to come."

 The Emirates' space program is aware it's entering towards the back of the race, and its modus operandi appears to emphasize the benefits of the journey over the final destination.
-It's all part of a plan to stimulate the nation's science industries and boost its STEM credentials.
+It's all part of a plan to stimulate the nation's science industries and boost its STEM (science, technology, engineering and math) credentials.

 "Our primary target is having education and outreach," says Sarah Amiri, UAE minister of state for advanced sciences and science lead at the Emirates Mars Mission.
 "It's about building people, it's not about building buildings...
 It's creating people that are creative enough to stimulate your economy and to stimulate the growth of your entire nation."